UbiquityRobotics/ubiquity_launches/README.md

    you can skip the next step.

+2. (Remeber: skip this step if you already have both an `id_rsa` and `id_rsa.pub` file in your `~/.ssh` directory.)

-2. You need to generate an RSA public/private key pair.
+   If you are here, you need to generate an RSA public/private key pair.
    This is done with the following command:

         ssh-keygen -t rsa